minblock/picscoin/doc/README.md

 ---------------------
 Picscoin Core is the original Picscoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Picscoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Picscoin Core, visit [picscoins.org](https://picscoins.org).
+To download Picscoin Core, visit [picscoin.org](https://picscoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Picscoin on your native platform.
+The following are some helpful notes on how to run Picscoin Core on your native platform.

 ### Unix